William Hopkins Holyland: Career

 He first joined the firm of Coleman, Turquand, Youngs & Co. where he became an expert in liquidations and bankruptcies.
 He became friends with another clerk by the name of Edwin Waterhouse while working there.
-In 1865, he went into partnership with Samuel Lowell Price and then persuaded Price to recruit Waterhouse into the practice that is now famous.
+In 1865, he went into partnership with Samuel Lowell Price at an office at No. 13 Gresham Street in London, and then persuaded Price to recruit Waterhouse into the practice that is now famous.